tbreslein/firims/README.md

 - `.contains()` checks

-The benchmarks compares the [BitSet] with an `IntSet` from the `integer_hasher` crate, and the [Map] with an `IntMap`.
+The benchmarks compares the [BitSet] with an `IntSet` from the `integer_hasher` crate, and the [VecMap] with an `IntMap`.
 The benchmarks have been run on two different machines: An M2 macbook pro, as well as an `x86_64-linux` machine using a Ryzen 7 9800x3D CPU.